Syobnaf/math/README.md

-# math
+# Math
-For all my mathematical explorations
+For the purpose of storing scripts exploring various mathematical concepts.